Energy Savings Opportunity Scheme (ESOS)

 Use your energy management system to comply and avoid ESOS audits

-The good news is that on 26th June DECC confirmed that companies with a certified ISO 50001 Energy Management system will have no further compliance requirements under the ESOS.
+The good news is that BEIS has confirmed that companies with a certified ISO 50001 Energy Management system will have no further compliance requirements under the ESOS.
 The route to compliance will be merely to inform the scheme administrator (The Environment Agency) that a valid certified ISO 50001 certificate is in place.

 Lucideon has been providing ISO 50001 certification to many organizations since the standard was launched in 2011 and has services available for companies and organizations at all stages of their ISO 50001 journey and is UKAS-accredited to certify all levels of organization from corporates to complex industrial operations, for single sites to multi-site operations.